Toward a stability theory of tame abstract elementary classes: Introduction

+Combining \cite{gv-superstability-jsl} with the results of the present paper, we obtain that Definition \ref{ss-chi-def} is equivalent to many other potential candidate definitions of superstability (such as stability on a tail, or the union of a chain of $\lambda$-saturated models to be $\lambda$-saturated).
+Thus we believe that \emph{in the setup of tame AECs with a monster model}, this is the right definition.

-We then prove that $\uchi (\K)$ connects the stability spectrum with the behavior of saturated models: assuming SCH, a stable tame AEC with a monster model has a saturated in a high-enough $\lambda$ if and only if [$\lambda = \lambda^{<\lambda}$ or $\K$ is stable in $\lambda$].
+The present paper also shows that $\uchi (\K)$ connects the stability spectrum with the behavior of saturated models: assuming SCH, a stable tame AEC with a monster model has a saturated model in a high-enough $\lambda$ if and only if [$\lambda = \lambda^{<\lambda}$ or $\K$ is stable in $\lambda$].
 In ZFC, we deduce that having saturated models on a tail of cardinals implies superstability (Corollary \ref{ss-sat}).
 We conclude with Theorem \ref{charact-thm}, giving (in ZFC) several equivalent definitions of $\uchi (\K)$, in terms of uniqueness of limit models, existence of saturated models, or the stability spectrum.
 Sections \ref{indisc-seq}-\ref{cont-sec-thy} adapt the study of strict stability from \cite{sh394} to the tame context and use a weak continuity property for splitting (as assumed in \cite{limit-strictly-stable-v3}) to improve on some of the results mentioned earlier.
+Note that while Section \ref{cont-sec-thy} contains the main results, it depends on Sections \ref{indisc-seq}-\ref{strong-split-sec} (which are more technical).
 Section \ref{applications-sec} gives a quick application to homogeneous model theory: categoricity in $|T|$ and stability in $|T|$ imply stability in all $\lambda \ge |T|$.

 The reader may ask how SCH is used in the above results.
 Roughly, it makes cardinal arithmetic well-behaved enough that for any big-enough cardinal $\lambda$, $\K$ will either be stable in $\lambda$ or in unboundedly many cardinals below $\lambda$.
 This is connected to defining the locality cardinals in $\uchi (\K)$ using chains rather than as the least cardinal $\kappa$ for which every type does not fork over a set of size less than $\kappa$ (indeed, in AECs it is not even clear what exact form such a definition should take).
 Still several results of this paper hold (in ZFC) for ``most'' cardinals, and the role of SCH is only to deduce that ``most'' means ``all''.